-Tramadol is an opioid analgesic medication prescribed for pain relief.1 Used as prescribed, tramadol can be effective for managing moderate to moderately severe pain.1
+Tramadol is an opioid analgesic medication prescribed for pain relief.1 When it is used as prescribed, tramadol can be effective in managing moderate-to-moderately severe pain.1

-Like other prescription opioid painkillers, it has the potential for misuse, which could lead to potentially adverse health effects or even tramadol addiction.2 If you or a loved one feel that you are misusing tramadol, this article will help you understand:
+Like other prescription opioid painkillers, tramadol can be easily abused, which could lead to potentially adverse health effects or even tramadol addiction.2 If you or a loved one feels that they are misusing tramadol, this article will help you understand:

 - What tramadol is.